griptape-ai/ComfyUI-Griptape/README.md

 ## Ultimate configuration

-Use nodes to control every aspect of the Agent's behavior, with the following drivers:
+Use nodes to control every aspect of the Agents behavior, with the following drivers:
 * Prompt Driver
 * Image Generation Driver
-* Image Query Driver
 * Embedding Driver
 * Vector Store Driver
 * Text to Speech Driver